1 Day in Valencia: A Realistic Itinerary (From a Local)

 About this 1 day in Valencia itinerary

-This Valencia itinerary starts from the premises that you arrive the night before and leave the morning after.
+This Valencia itinerary starts from the premise that you arrive the night before and leave the morning after.
 So you spend a full day in Valencia.
-This means that you are have a little over 24 hours in Valencia.
+This means that you have a little over 24 hours in Valencia.

 Morning: Have breakfast at Mercado Central

-I recommend you get a take away coffee from Retrogusto (they have absolutely wonderful specialty coffee), then walk around the market to take in all the aromas and colorful displays.
+I recommend you get a takeaway coffee from Retrogusto (they have wonderful specialty coffee), then walk around the market to take in all the aromas and colorful displays.

 The Central Market is one of the most beautiful buildings in Valencia.
 It has impressive iron columns and a remarkable ceiling, so don’t forget to look up.

-Have some fresh cut fruits or a smoothie from Frutas Virginia, a super popular stall in the center of the market, right under the dome.
-Or have a bocadillo (Spanish baquette sandwich) at Central Bar.
-This bar belongs to Ricard Camarena, a local chef rewarded 2 Michelin stars.
+Have some fresh-cut fruits or a smoothie from Frutas Virginia, a super popular stall in the center of the market, right under the dome.
+Or have a bocadillo (Spanish baguette sandwich) at Central Bar.
+This bar belongs to Ricard Camarena, a local chef rewarded with 2 Michelin stars.

 Visit La Lonja de la Seda

-Lonja de la Seda (the Silk Exchange) is Valencia’s one and only UNESCO listed site.
+Lonja de la Seda (the Silk Exchange) is Valencia’s only UNESCO-listed site.
 It’s an imposing building across the street from the Central Market and you should definitely take a peek inside.

 The entrance to La Lonja is through a nondescript door on Calle de la Lonja.
 Climb the few steps between Bar Boatella and La Lonja, then turn left.

-This current building dates back to late 15th century.
-In fact, construction of La Lonja started in 1492, the same year Christopher Columbus discovered the Americas.
+The current building dates back to the late 15th century.
+In fact, the construction of La Lonja started in 1492, the same year Christopher Columbus disembarked in the Americas.

-In its hayday, La Lonja was one of the biggest silk trade centers in the world.
-During this time, Valencia one of the most influential cities in the Mediterranean.
+In its heyday, La Lonja was one of the biggest silk trade centers in the world.
+During this time, Valencia was one of the most influential cities in the Mediterranean.

 La Lonja is organized around a courtyard with orange trees and a central fountain from where you can access the Main Hall.
-This is where the imposing palm tree shaped columns are and they are a sight to behold.
-Several other halls with out of this world beautiful ceilings are open to the public as well.
+This is where the imposing palm tree-shaped columns are – a sight to behold.
+Several other halls with out-of-this-world beautiful ceilings are open to the public as well.
 There is no furniture in any of them.

 The visit to La Lonja doesn’t usually take long.
-You can see it in 15-20 minutes tops.
+You can see it in approximately 20 minutes.

 Marvel at the heavily ornate ceiling of Iglesia de San Nicolás

 Iglesia de San Nicolás is the most beautiful church in Valencia.
-It is often called the Valencian Sixtine Chapel and you should definitely try to squeeze it in your 1 day Valencia itinerary.
+It is often called the Valencian Sixtine Chapel and you should definitely try to squeeze it into your 1 day Valencia itinerary.

-The restoration work is considered to be one of the most important such work ever carried in the world due to its magnitude and the techniques used.
+The restoration work is considered to be one of the most important such works ever carried out in the world due to its magnitude and the techniques used.
 Once the works were complete, the church quickly became one of the most popular attractions in Valencia.

 There are a lot of details to contemplate here and you should take your time.
 Sit down and look up.
-The church can be visited with or without a guide.
+The entry ticket includes an audioguide in various languages.

 See the cathedral